langchain-ai/langchain/docs/docs/integrations/providers/databricks.md

 Databricks External Models
 --------------------------

-[Databricks External Models](https://docs.databricks.com/generative-ai/external-models/index.html) is designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.
+[Databricks External Models](https://docs.databricks.com/generative-ai/external-models/index.html) is a service that is designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.
 It offers a high-level interface that simplifies the interaction with these services by providing a unified endpoint to handle specific LLM related requests.
-The following example creates an endpoint that serves OpenAI's GPT-4 and generates a chat response from it:
+The following example creates an endpoint that serves OpenAI's GPT-4 model and generates a chat response from it:

 ```python
 from langchain.chat_models import ChatDatabricks